 You can either create and edit the budget in the software or you can use the Import/Export function to Export the Budget accounts to a spreadsheet, update the budget numbers there, then Import the Budget.

 When I enter my budget amounts in ConnectNow, they don't save.

 Make sure you do not use commas in your amounts.

-If I export a file how does CNA know whether the budget file is Current, Next Years', or Next Year +1 when importing the file?
+If I export a file how does the software know whether the budget file is Current, Next Years', or Next Year +1 when importing the file?

 The system assigns an export file an ID number: When the file is imported the system will use that file ID number to put the budget in the correct year.
 Please note: the year is based on your current accounting period.

-This means that if you Export the Next Year budget, then close the year before importing that budget back into CNA, when you finally do import the budget, it will import as the current year budget, not the Next Year Budget.
-CNA knows the year to which it belongs (based on the ID number it was assigned during export).
+This means that if you Export the Next Year budget, then close the year before importing that budget back into the software, when you finally do import the budget, it will import as the current year budget, not the Next Year Budget.
+The software knows the year to which it belongs (based on the ID number it was assigned during export).

 This also means you cannot export the Next Year Budget and expect to use that same budget to import as other, future Next Year Budgets.
 Each year will need to be exported and imported individually.
 If you wish to copy the same budget from year to year, you should use the Same as Last Year Budget button on the Budget Entry screen.